 - Distinguished Award – One award may be given for lifetime, sustained, or career achievements in public engagement activities.

-- Emerging Award – Up to three awards may be given for early career public engagement activities (faculty or staff, but at least one staff award when the awards are given).
+- Emerging Award – One award may be given for early career public engagement activities.

 - Team Award – One team award may be given for public engagement activities that demonstrate significant impact.

 Each of these awards includes a $2,000 honorarium and a personalized commemorative plaque.

 All faculty members (tenure-stream and specialized) and staff with at least a 50% appointment at the University who have demonstrated significant individual contributions to the local community, state, nation, or world through distinguished university public engagement are eligible for public engagement awards.
 For purposes of these awards, distinguished public engagement is a direct extension of an individual’s disciplinary or technical expertise to the public and non-profit sector.
 Individuals or teams who have received the award in the previous 5 years are not eligible.

 Engagement or service resulting in monetary gain (private consulting) is not considered public service, nor is service that is performed as a private citizen (membership in local service clubs, for example) or as an elected public official.